ansak45/ExData_Plotting1/README.md

 to your R Studio working dirctory and unzip it into 'exdata_data_household_power_consumption' sub directory

 You can run any script as they all read the input data file and generate the output graph and save it into a 'png' file.

+* Noticed legends were getting chopped in plot3 and plot4.
+Overcame the issue by opening and plotting to png device directly
+* instead of dev.copy

 This assignment uses data from